cncf/telecom-user-group/CONTRIBUTING.md

 - All changes to existing PRs *shall* be made through subsequent commits
   - **Do not modify an existing commit, create separate commits under the same PR**
   - PRs will be merged using "Squash and Merge" to enforce a linear commit history
+- Break up changes into smaller chunks when possible so the PR review and acceptance is likely to occur sooner
+- If you think there is unlikely to be consensus on a point then feel free to create an issue to discuss further
+- If an existing PR is blocked because a change can't come to consensus open an issue to continue the discussion and see if the other parts of the PR can be accepted.
+- If you want to brainstorm / spec out and idea create an issue
+- If there is an existing issue when a PR is created then reference the issue

 For those familiar with Git:
 - Create a local fork